9 Undeniable At-Home Remedies for Treating Tooth Pain From Teeth Grinding

 What is Teeth Grinding?

-Teeth grinding, also known as bruxism, is a condition where a person unconsciously clenches their jaw and grinds their teeth.
-Teeth grinding can cause headaches, toothaches, nerve pain, gum pain and make opening your mouth difficult.
-In severe cases, teeth grinding can lead to tooth damage and other oral health problems.
+Teeth grinding, also known as bruxism, is when a person unconsciously clenches their jaw and grinds their teeth.
+Teeth grinding can cause headaches, toothaches, nerve pain and gum pain while making it difficult to open your mouth.
+In severe cases, teeth grinding can cause tooth damage and other oral health problems.

-It’s estimated 8.6% of adults experience sleep bruxism, making the condition common.
-Possible during the day but more common at night, teeth grinding from bruxism can have a dramatic effect on your every day if left untreated.
-It’s important to take whatever steps are necessary to stop grinding your teeth in order to preserve them from damage over time.
+An estimated 8.6% of adults experience sleep bruxism, making the condition common.
+Possible during the day but more common at night, teeth grinding from bruxism can have a dramatic effect on your everyday life if left untreated.
+It’s important to take whatever steps are necessary to stop grinding your teeth to preserve them from damage over time.

 Why Do I Grind My Teeth in My Sleep?

-The exact cause of teeth grinding is not fully understood and often can be a combination of factors.
+The exact cause of teeth grinding is not fully understood, and it can often be a combination of factors.
 Common causes of teeth grinding at night include:

-• Caffeine, alcohol, and tobacco use: These substances can stimulate the muscles in the jaw and increase the likelihood of teeth grinding.
+- Caffeine, alcohol and tobacco use: Substances can stimulate the muscles in the jaw and increase the likelihood of teeth grinding.

-Thinking about if any of these factors apply to you is a good first step to discovering what might be causing you to grind your teeth.
-Talk with your family if there is any history of teeth grinding in the family.
-Consider any medications you may be currently taking and how often you may be using stimulating substances.
+Identifying relevant factors can help determine the cause of teeth grinding.
+Talk with relatives to determine if there is a history of teeth grinding in the family.
+Consider any current medications and how often you may be using stimulating substances.
 Your dentist can help determine if you’re suffering from sleep apnea as well and provide any treatment options to solve both problems.

 9 Home Remedies to Treat Teeth Grinding

-To begin treating chronic teeth grinding, the most aggressive method would be contacting your dental office and seeing a dentist who addresses teeth grinding cases.
+Contacting your dental office for an appointment with a teeth grinding specialist is the most aggressive method for treating chronic teeth grinding..
 If you’re noticing early signs and looking for ways to correct teeth grinding at home, see our must-see tips below.

 1. Jaw Stretching Exercise

 Jaw exercises can help to strengthen the muscles in your jaw and reduce the likelihood of teeth grinding.
-The best jaw stretching method can be done with a simple exercise.
-Try this example at home:
+Try this simple example at home:

 2. Hot Towel Compresses